 University Billing and Payment

-Program-covered costs include: tuition, course fees,* on-campus housing, and a 19-meal/week meal plan.
-Students are also given a $400 stipend* to help cover the costs of textbooks.
-Any incidentals (i.e. damage to a residence hall dorm room, lost library book, etc. will be paid by the student)
+Program-covered costs include: tuition, on-campus housing, and a 19-meal/week meal plan.
+Students are also given a $500 stipend to help cover the costs of textbooks and course fees.
+Any incidentals (i.e. damage to a residence hall dorm room, lost library book, etc.) will be paid by the student.

-*Please note that course fees and the $400 book stipend will likely first need to be covered by the student and then will be issued a reimbursement from the program.
+*Textbooks and course fees will likely first need to be covered by the student.
+The $500 stipend will be issued as a reimbursement from the program.

 Using the GI Bill/ Vocational Rehabilitation

 While the Stanford Veteran Accelerator program covers costs associated with participating in the program, you might be considering using Veteran benefits during the summer.
 A few common questions are addressed below.
 These FAQs are based on a student who is enrolled full-time (8 units).
 The University's Office of Military-Affiliated Communities (OMAC) processes Veteran educational benefits and counsels students on the details associated with using benefits during the Veteran Accelerator program.